CamusCamel/Camuscamel/README.md

   I took programming I, and found that it was the most enjoyable class I had taken thus far in my college career.
 I had to keep learning more.
 Soon after finishing the class, I swtiched my major to computer science.
 My favorite classes were all of my programming classes.
 Everything else paled in comparison, and honestly, it was the classes I did the best in.

   Funny how life can develop by serendipitous discoveries.
 I genuinely believe that programming and engineering is modern day magic.
 Every line of code is a line in an incantation.
 Every variable is an ingredient in a spell; so that you can bring into existence something that wasn't there before.
 You can literally create anything with it and apply it to any field.
 Even art.
+It is amazing.

-  > Yeah.
+  > TLDR: Yeah.
 Programming is pretty damn cool, and I am glad Monty Python brought us together.

   **Ni!**